LordLimeade/OOP-Principles/README.md

 This particular code shows inheritance through the use of a shared student class to represent a regular student and the base for a dorm student.
 The properties are also encapsulated through the mutators and accessors to protect the raw data.<br/>

-This code also implements many custom exceptions along-side parameterized insert, update, and delete statements fro database changes.
+This code also implements many custom exceptions along-side parameterized insert, update, and delete statements from database changes.